ad660/G2A4/README.md

 ### 1. Hanna Jankuniec:

-A service and managment engineer, crazy cat lady and powerlifter.
+A service and management engineer, crazy cat lady and powerlifter.
 Obsessed about korean cusine, tech and romance novels.

 ### 2. Faiza Javed:

 A recent Computing BSC graduate who is passionate about developing software and websites.
 I particularly enjoy problem solving and working on breaking down complex tasks.

-### 3. Jane Neave
+### 3. Jane Neave:

 A BSc Human Neuroscience graduate from the University of Birmingham, a huge animal lover and a work-in-progress runner!

+### 4. Carrera Leteta:

+A BSc Business Psychology graduate and a dedicated Cellist.
+I enjoy learning new things, strategising, problem solving and the great outdoors to name a few interests.
+Currnetly, I'm plotting how I will take over the world.